-Management assessed that the contractual terms of its financial assets (except for financial assets at fair value through other comprehensive income and fair value through profit or loss) are solely payments of principal and interest and consistent with the basic lending arrangement.
-As of December 31, 2023 and 2022, the aggregate amounts of the aforementioned assets amounted to \$72,839,830 and \$84,561,378, respectively, as disclosed in Note 30.01.
+Management assessed that the contractual terms of its financial assets are solely payments of principal and interest and consistent with the basic lending arrangement.
+As of December 31, 2024 and 2023, the aggregate amounts of the aforementioned assets amounted to \$51,659,132 and \$72,629,418, respectively, as disclosed in Note 29.01.